Quicklist: Types of Windows

 - Perfect for unique architectural interests.

 - Allows more natural light to enter.

 - Typically provides no ventilation.

 Price Range: $250-$750 and up

-We slightly talked about the Bay Windows earlier, when we talked about the oriel windows.
-It has an outward frame, commonly hexagonal, which adds space to your room.
+Bay Windows have an outward frame, commonly hexagonal, which adds space to a room.

 - Adds space and aesthetic touch to your room.

 - Gives an enhanced panoramic view of the outside.